 In upcoming posts, I’ll do a deeper dive into some of these core topics to really help get your marketing confidence dialed in and dialed up.
 In the meantime, use the comment box below to share your thoughts and let me know if there are other marketing topics you’d like to hear about next.
 I’m always on the lookout for great ideas.

-Your card can earn you money (not just spend it).
+Your credit card can earn you money (not just help you spend it).
 Curious?

 About Patrick O'Donnell

 As VSECU’s digital strategist, Patrick O’Donnell is responsible for the development, optimization, execution, and analysis of the organization's digital marketing campaigns, activities, and tactics.
 Patrick is an avid reader, writer, and runner and spends as much time as possible outside in all of Vermont’s seasons, exploring with his family.